hseeberger/akka-sse/README.md

 ## Usage – client-side

-In order to consume server-sent events on the client as part of a HTTP response, you have to bring the implicit `fromEntityUnmarshaller` defined by the `EventStreamUnmarshalling` trait or object into scope where you define your response handling.
+In order to unmarshal server-sent events as `Source[ServerSentEvent, Any]`, you have to bring the implicit `fromEntityUnmarshaller` defined by the `EventStreamUnmarshalling` trait or object into scope where you define your response handling.